Crystalline representations and Wach modules in the relative case: - -adic Hodge theory

 \subsection{\texorpdfstring{$p$}{-}-adic representations}

-In this section we will recall results on linear algebra data associated to $p$-adic de Rham and crystalline representations of the Galois group $G_R$.
-We will use the $G_R$-regularity of a topological $\QQ_p$-algebra $B$ in the sense of \cite[p.
+In this section we will recall results on linear algebra data associated to $\padic$ de Rham and crystalline representations of the Galois group $G_R$.
+We will use the $G_R\textrm{-regularity}$ of a topological $\QQ_p\textrm{-algebra}$ $B$ in the sense of \cite[p.
 106]{brinon-padicrep-relatif}.
-If $V$ is an $\QQ_p$-representation of $G$, we set
+If $V$ is a $\padic$ representation of $G_R$, we set